neopragma/ruby-galaxy/README.md

 - pish is X
 - tegj is L

 Based on the way the problem is described, it looks as if the solution must accept value definitions at runtime.
 That implies they can't be hard-coded either in the code or in a configuration file.
 So, we need someplace to store the values once they've been supplied by the client.
-(This was probably not the author's intent, but they wrote it they way they wrote it, so here we are.)
+(This was probably not the author's intent, but they wrote it they way they wrote it, so here we are.
+Typically, when a prospective employer gives you a list of "test cases," the expectation is that your solution can process those test cases exactly as provided.)

 The problem description also specifies messages like these: